BioinformaticsToolsmith/EnhancerTracker/README.md

 Takes in a triplet permutation generated from TripletConfidenceGenerator.ipynb.
 Outputs predicted enhancer regions, confidence scores for regions, and segment regions for each window size.

-The output folder contains three files:
-(i) 600_segments.bed: coordinates of the input segments, (ii) 600_overlapping.bed: all predictions of all the segments that were classified as enhancers (many of them are overlapping), and
-(iii) 600_enhancers.bed: non-redunant segments with the highest confidence scores.

 ## Requirements
 Download FANTOM5 dataset https://zenodo.org/record/556775